kyma-project/website/content/blog-posts/2020-07-14-release-notes-1.14/index.md

 ## Known issues

+### knative-eventing Namespace must be manually deleted

 The `knative-eventing` Namespace is not automatically deleted after you uninstall the Eventing component.
 For now, you have to manually delete this Namespace as part of the post-uninstallation cleanup.

+### Kyma installation through GCP Marketplace disabled

+As a result of [Kubernetes API deprecation](https://kubernetes.io/blog/2019/07/18/api-deprecations-in-1-16/), Kyma can no longer be installed through the Google Cloud Platform (GCP) Marketplace.
+That is why, we decided to temporary disable Kyma on GCP Marketplace until we make changes necessary to fix the installation issues.

 ## Fixed security vulnerabilities